shabaz123/nimh-charger/README.md

 # NiMH Charger

-This respository contains a design for a 9V PP3 charger for Nickel Metal Hydride (Ni-MH or NiMH) batteries.
+This respository contains a design for a battery charger for Nickel Metal Hydride (Ni-MH or NiMH) batteries.

-This is unsuitable for any other type of battery.
+This is unsuitable for any other type of battery chemistry.
 Ony Nickel Metal-Hydride is supported.

+I have only tested this with 9V PP3 Ni-MH batteries, but it should work with other Ni-MH batteries too (you may need to change resistor values if you need to charge at a different current; consult your battery datasheet).

 The Gerber files zip folder can be uploaded to any PCB manufacturer website to have a printed circuit board (PCB) manufactured.